KPetiote/JS-Back-To-The-Basic/README.md

 # JS-Back-To-The-Basic
-A review of JS from Scratch
+A review of JavaScript from Scratch